Frankfurt in Winter: Discover Delicious Restaurants & Cafés

 On a culinary winter route through Frankfurt

-Old Town: Between half-timbered houses, cathedral and warm cuisine
+Old town, between half-timbered houses, cathedral and warm cuisine

 cider

-A glass of apple wine – that’s what we drink to in Frankfurt in winter
+A glass of apple wine, that's what we drink to in Frankfurt in winter.

-Sachsenhausen: Apple wine, stew and honest craftsmanship
+Sachsenhausen, apple wine, stew and honest craftsmanship

 Ribeye Steak

-City Center & Westend: Elegance meets seasonality
+City center and Westend: elegance meets seasonality

-Living with style – hotels for enjoyable winter days
+Stylish living, hotels for enjoyable winter days

 Practical tips for your trip to Frankfurt in winter

-Green sauce - a Hessian specialty
+Green sauce, a Hessian specialty

-A look back: Frankfurt cuisine with history
+A look back: Frankfurt cuisine with a history

-Conclusion: Frankfurt in winter for connoisseurs – warm, stylish, surprising
+Conclusion: Frankfurt in winter for connoisseurs

 More travel tips for connoisseurs